Her Campus Logo Her Campus Logo

 Teaching lessons of self-acceptance is vital to growing up, and who knew dolls were so good at doing this?

-Sophia Ryan is a member of Susquehanna University's Her Campus chapter.
-She is a psychology major with a minor in women and gender studies.
-Other than Her Campus, Sophia is a member of SU's PS I Love You Chapter and a member of SU Slam Poetry.
-In her free time, you can find Sophia writing fiction and poetry, listening to her favorite artists, or catching up on the latest cultural phenomenons.
+Sophia Ryan is the secretary and a writer for Susquehanna University's Her Campus chapter.
+She is pursuing a B.A. in psychology with a minor in women and gender studies.
+Other than Her Campus, Sophia is a member of SU's PS I Love You Chapter and a member of SU's Slam Poetry Club.
+She also works with Susquehanna's It's on Us chapter.
+In her free time, you can find Sophia writing fiction and poetry, listening to her favorite artists, thrifting for the best clothing pieces, and catching up on the latest cultural phenomenons.